Laying it Down

 Wire Mesh Fabric Reinforcement

 Our Welded Wire Mesh Reinforcement is manufactured using cold-rolled deformed hard drawn wire.
 We employ electric resistance welding to create intersections with minimal loss of strength and cross-sectional area.
-Leanr more about the uses of wire mesh.
+Learn more about the uses of wire mesh.

 Wire mesh fabric reinforcement, also known as welded wire reinforcement (WWR), is a type of prefabricated reinforcement made by welding together wires arranged in a grid pattern.
 These wires are typically made of steel and are either plain or deformed, and the grid pattern can vary depending on the specific application.
-Wire mesh fabric reinforcement is often used in reinforced concrete structures to provide additional strength and resistance to cracking and shrinkage.
+Welded wire mesh is often used in reinforced concrete structures to provide additional strength and resistance to cracking and shrinkage.
 It can also be deployed in a variety of other applications, including as a barrier or enclosure in industrial and agricultural settings.

 Welded Wire Mesh in Reinforcing Concrete Structures: Benefits and Best Practices.